How to make E-sports live streaming experience more immersive, interactive and exciting for gamers?

 Worked closely with experienced colleagues with various backgrounds; Made each design process based on user research, perspectives from the team, business potential and feasibility.

-We launched the product in the late August.
-It recieved positive feedback and earned 300+ new ysers within the first week.
+We launched the product in 3 months.
+It recieved positive feedback and earned 308 new ysers within the first week.

-As a fast-growing startup, we started every day with a standup meeting.
-We used it to summarize the previous tasks and made sufficient plan for the following day.
-Everyone brainstormed and pitched ideas together.
+As a fast-growing startup, we started every day with a standup + brainstorm meeting.
+We summarized, analyzed previous tasks and created sufficient plan for the following day.
+Everyone brainstormed, sketched and pitched ideas

 After narrowing down the initial ideas, we made two to four design variations with fast iterations and made multi-fidelity prototypes by Wednesday.
 Then, the engineers involved more to build demos for the play tests on Friday.